pedrogutierresbr/calculadora-reactjs/README.md

 ## About the project

 Project of a calculator with only the main functions like add, subtract, multiply and divide created to exercise my skills with **React Js** and **Bootstrap**.
-In this project, I was able to use the **TDD process** to avoid bugs and exercise that process.
+In this project, I was able to use the **TDD process** with **Jest** to avoid bugs and exercise that process.

 ## Layout